riverbed/Riverbed-Community-Toolkit/Client Accelerator/README.md

 ## An example of an Ansible playbook interacting with the Client Accelerator Controller

 This [ansible playbook](Client%20Accelerator/Ansible-101-Playbook/) shows how to connect to the Client Accelerator Controller.
-It uses [SteelScript](https://github.com/riverbed/steelscript) to interact with the appliance API.
+It uses [SteelScript Python Library](https://github.com/riverbed/steelscript) to interact with the appliance API.

 ## Copyright (c) 2021 Riverbed Technology